 Protein shake supplements are usually not recommended to people under 18.
 However, there are some situations where protein shakes might be helpful for 15-year olds.
 Teens that are very athletic or need extra protein during the day may find protein shakes beneficial.
 Be sure to choose a safe, high quality protein supplement and always check with your doctor before starting any kind of protein supplement.

 Read on for more information on how much protein a 15-year old should be getting.
-Below is a description of who may benefit from a protein shake, instructions on how to make one at home, and protein shakes that are dietitian approved.
+Below is a description of who may benefit from a protein shake, instructions on how to make one at home, and protein supplements that are dietitian approved.

 Why is Protein Important?